SeaRoll/zumi/README.md

 ## Future Plans

-- Add support to generate OpenAPI documentation based on the API definitions.
 - Support more message queue implementations such as Kafka.
 - Add support for tracing and monitoring through OpenTelemetry/Prometheus (maybe using chi?).